alagamai/ollama-mcp-host-lab/README.md

 3️⃣ Start MCPHost
 mcpstart

+or run it quietly in the background: mcpquiet

 🧪 Example Prompts

 Once MCPHost is running, try:

 “List files in my connected filesystem.”
 “Show tables in my SQLite database.”
 “Search GitHub repositories for Model Context Protocol.”